va3c/viewer/va3c-viewer-html5/readme.md

 * Code is designed to be load or render on demand
 * Code style
 	* Generally follows 'MDCS'
-	* As generous horizonatally but much more greedy veritically
+	* As generous horizonatally but much more greedy vertically
 	* Also passes jsHint
 * Code is designed to be seriously easy
 	* Encourages engineers, architects and designers and non-professional programmers to add features
 	* No need to know jQuery, Backbone, Angular.
-Get going if you only kow a tiny bit of JavaScript
+Get going if you only know a tiny bit of JavaScript
 	* And do feel free to build a jQuery version...
-* Content, appearance and behavior that are related are kept togther
+* Content, appearance and behavior that are related are kept together
 	* Every .js files contains all its associated CSS, HTML data - as well as the JavaScript
 	* No need to keep three files open.
 It's all in one file just in front of you
 	* This part of techniques that help you become more accustomed too the DOM